-- o EMAIL to leigh13@ix.netcom.com AND staff@sterlingshelter.org OR - faxed 978-422-8574 this will help save us time and allow us to enter pets into our system in Petpoint AND TO LOGIN THEIR MEDICAL RECORDS TO OUR CLINIC SOFTWARE which is a template we designed specific to our shelter. - If you are using Petpoint let us know -it would save us a lot of time and resources to transfer pets via the PP system.
-Our shelter ID is USMA03 - -- Minimum of 3 vaccinations REQUIRED -- given at 2 week intervals - -- vaccinations should be 2 weeks apart and the last vaccination should be given no less than 3 days prior to transport. - -- 2 vaccinations for Adults annually

-Rabies required IF PETS ARE OLD ENOUGH - 3 months or older.
-Flea/Tick Preventative.
-All animals must be Flea and Tick FREE

-FEEDING: Depending on when the animals are transported - they SHOULD NOT be FED the day of transport - and fed a light meal the night prior to transport
+- EMAIL to sterlingshelterclinic@gmail.com AND staff@sterlingshelter.org OR - Fax to 978-422-8574 this will help save us time and allow us to enter pets into our system in Petpoint AND TO LOGIN THEIR MEDICAL RECORDS TO OUR CLINIC SOFTWARE which is a template we designed specific to our shelter. - If you are using Petpoint let us know -it would save us a lot of time and resources to transfer pets via the PP system.
+Our shelter ID is USMA03. - -- Minimum of 3 DISTEMPER vaccinations REQUIRED given at 2 week intervals (14 DAYS NO CLOSER) - -- vaccinations should be 2 weeks apart and IDEALLY last vaccination should be given no less than 3 days prior to transport. - -- For dogs/cats 6+ months only require 2 distemper combo vax - -- Rabies required IF PETS ARE OLD ENOUGH 3 months or older. - -- Flea/Tick Preventative.
+All animals must be Flea and Tick FREE - FEEDING: Depending on when the animals are transported they SHOULD NOT be FED the day of transport and fed a light meal the night prior to transport

-\ Keep in mind that this is a very long transport for the animals and they have already gone through so much change in their lives.
+Keep in mind that this is a very long transport for the animals and they have already gone through so much change in their lives.
 The guidelines above are all preventative measures to help ensure the animal is healthy before, during and after transport.
 However, since most of the health backgrounds of the animals are unknown, stress from the transport, change in climate, change in food, etc. may still bring out a URI - stress related diarrhea or behavior issues once they arrive at our shelter.
 Just like people, some animals are more sensitive to change and more susceptible to come down with something.
 We have even had pets leave their transport shelter/foster homes completely healthy and upon arrival at OUR shelter could have snotty noses and eye discharge.
 Cats and kittens especially DO NOT transport well and seem far more likely to break with URI upon arrival.
 This is WHY we require 3 vax PRIOR to transport....
 It will cut back on the severity and possibility of them getting sick while in the 48 hour isolation in our shelter.